leukemia-kispi/HiChIP-Analysis/FitHiChIP.md

 sudo chmod 777 -R HiC-Pro
 ```

 Use the environment.yml file to create a conda environment with HiC-Pro and its dependecies installed.
-Activate the environment
+Activate the environment.
 Set the environment on the Path to be able to run it when using docker for FitHiChIP

 ```